linoscope/linoscope.github.io/writing-a-game-boy-emulator-in-ocaml/index.md

 You might think that Game Boy cartridges are just a ROM (read-only memory) that stores game data/code, but this is not the case.
 Many Game Boy cartridges contain hardware components to enhance the Game Boy's limited functionality.
 For example, while ROM_ONLY type cartridges (such as Tetris) only include the ROM that stores the game data/code, MBC3 type cartridges (such as Pokémon Red) contain independent RAM and timers in addition to the ROM.

-Since each cartridge type have separate functionality, we will implement each cartridge type as individual modules.
+Since each cartridge type has separate functionality, we will implement each cartridge type as individual modules.
 Therefore, we need a mechanism to select a module according to the cartridge type at runtime.

 **_First-class modules_** are helpful for this kind of "runtime module selection".
-You can write `Detect_cartridge.f` that returns a first-class module based on the cartridge type, as shown below.
+As shown below, you can write `Detect_cartridge.f` that returns a first-class module based on the cartridge type.
 We will omit the implementation in this article.

 ```OCaml
 (* detect_cartridge.mli *)